Top 5 items stolen from hotels – and some guilt-free alternatives

 2. The kettle

 We must admit, when we read this one, we were shocked.
 It’s a bold move – after all, it’s not like a missing kettle would fly under the radar.
 But despite taking up a decent amount of suitcase space if you’re planning to pop it in your bag before checkout, a decent kettle is a life necessity – so in some ways, we understand where guests are coming from.
-While a lot of hotel kettles are uninspiring white plastic, we much prefer a classy pour over kettle, or a ceramic teapot like this red and gold teapot or patterned white teapot.
+While a lot of hotel kettles are uninspiring white plastic, we much prefer a classy pour over kettle, or a ceramic teapot like this gold teapot or patterned white teapot.

 3. Artwork and ornaments